SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/README.md

 <img src="img/Silverback.png" width="150"/><br>

-The CBAS - SAP Security Maturity Model (CBAS-SSMM) project allows organizations to determine their SAP security posture based on controls that are used to define a maturity level that organizations can maintain or adapt to.
+The CBAS - SAP Security Maturity Model (CBAS-SSMM) project allows organizations to determine their SAP security posture based on controls used to define a maturity level that organizations can maintain or adopt.
 This enables organizations to plan and enhance their security mechanisms when protecting SAP resources.

 ## Whats In It For Me (WIIFM)